 But if you want to create opportunities for remote staff to communicate and interact, you can still do this by creating different non work-related Slack channels in your Slack account.
 For instance, we have channels ranging from health and fitness, to food, to a book club, gaming, and even crytocurrency chats.

-“But you said this was a perk not 500 words ago!”
+“Wait, I thought employee retention was a perk of being remote?”
 We know, but hear us out.
 As with most things, there are two sides to this coin.
 High turnover and weaker attachment to a role can be a problem when hiring remote employees if you don’t keep them sufficiently engaged and valued.

 The best way to avoid this, is to give your complete trust to your employees.
 This is vital with any position, remote or not, but in a distributed team setting, where it can be tempting to try to overcompensate for a perceived loss of control with micromanagement, don’t.
 Trust your team, let them take ownership of projects, praise them when they do well, and support them where they need improvement.